TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 solution = solve_model!(dataframes, model)
 ```

-This `solution` structure is exactly the same as the one returned when using an `EnergyProblem`.
+This `solution` structure is the same as the one returned when using an `EnergyProblem`.

 ### Change optimizer and specify parameters